-Students with serious attendance problems shall be provided with interventions specific to their needs, which may include, but are not limited to, health care referrals, transportation assistance, counseling for mental or emotional difficulties, academic supports, efforts to address school or community safety concerns, discussions with the student and parent/guardian about their attitudes regarding schooling, or other strategies to remove identified barriers to school attendance.
-The Superintendent attendance supervisor, or designee may collaborate with child welfare services, law enforcement, courts, public health care agencies, other government agencies, and/or medical, mental health, and oral health care providers to make alternative educational programs and support services available for students and families.
-BP 5113.1
+Students with serious attendance concerns will be offered targeted interventions based on their individual needs.
+These may include, but are not limited to, health care referrals, transportation support, counseling for mental or emotional well-being, academic assistance, safety-related measures, and meetings with the student and parent/guardian to discuss attitudes toward school, along with other strategies aimed at removing barriers to regular attendance.
+The Superintendent attendance supervisor, or designee may collaborate with child welfare services, law enforcement, courts, public health care agencies, other government agencies, and/or medical, mental health, and oral health care providers to make alternative educational programs and support services available for students and families - (BP 5113.1).